John Gabriel Borkman

-John Gabriel Borkman is a 1896 play by the Norwegian playwright Henrik Ibsen.
+John Gabriel Borkman is an 1896 play by the Norwegian playwright Henrik Ibsen.
 It was his penultimate work.

 Plot

 The Borkman family fortunes have been brought low by the imprisonment of John Gabriel who used his position as a bank manager to speculate with his investors' money.
 The action of the play takes place eight years after Borkman's release when John Gabriel Borkman, Mrs. Borkman, and her twin sister Ella Rentheim fight over young Erhart Borkman's future.
 Though John Gabriel Borkman continues the line of naturalism and social commentary that marks Ibsen's work over the preceding thirty years, the final act suggests a new phase for the playwright which was brought to fruition in his final symbolic work When We Dead Awaken.